 - Review Converting Word Documents to Accessible PDFs.

-- Complete the activity: Accessible Documents Activity
+- In the site, complete the activity: Accessible Documents Activity

 Alternatively, you can download the Accessible Documents – Self-Guided Tutorial Printable Guide as a PDF.
 It includes the first six steps listed.
 The seventh task, Accessible Document Activity, must be completed through its link.